graphql-python/graphene/docs/pages/docs/django/debug.md

 ---
-title: Django Debug Plugin
+title: Django Debug Middleware
 description: How to debug Django queries and requests using Graphene
 ---

-# Django Debug Plugin
+# Django Debug Middleware

 You can debug your GraphQL queries in a similar way to [django-debug-toolbar](https://django-debug-toolbar.readthedocs.org/), but outputing in the results in GraphQL response as fields, instead of the graphical HTML interface.